sociocom/sharedness/README.md

+# Sharedness Index Project

-# Repository for the paper "Social harmony at work: A sharedness index linking team atmosphere to individual well-being in a Japanese company"
+Repository for the paper _“Social harmony at work: A sharedness index linking team atmosphere to individual well-being in a Japanese company”

-This repository contains the minimal anonymized datasets and analysis scripts used to reproduce the results reported in the manuscript:

-**Social harmony at work: A sharedness index linking team atmosphere to individual well-being in a Japanese company**

 ---